-Full XL Mattress: 54 inches by 80 inches
+Full XL Size Bed Dimensions: 54 inches by 80 inches

 Minimum recommended room size: 9 feet 6 inches by 10 feet 6 inches.
 The full XL size has an extra 5 inches in length than a standard full.
 The extra legroom makes it a good fit for taller individuals sleeping by themselves.
 It can also be a good choice for a spare bed in your guest room.

 Minimum recommended room size: 9 feet 6 inches by 10 feet 6 inches.
 A full-size mattress is best suited for a single sleeper.
-For couples, this might not be a good choice for a comfortable sleep, but for an individual, this provides enough space to sleep comfortably and also fits into most rooms without making it look crowded.
+For couples, a full size mattress might not be a good choice for a comfortable sleep, but for an individual, this provides enough space to sleep comfortably and also fits into most rooms without making it look crowded.
 This size can also serve as a good option for a spare bed.

-Twin XL Mattress: 38 inches by 80 inches
+Twin XL Size Bed Dimensions: 38 inches by 80 inches

 Minimum recommended room size: 9 feet 6 inches by 10 feet 6 inches.
 This size is 5 inches longer than the standard twin size, making it a preferred choice for taller individuals.
 The twin XL size is always a good option to accommodate extra guests on short notice.
 Since they don’t require much space and are less expensive than a queen or a full, it won’t be difficult to have one as a spare.